hunspell/hunspell/README.md

 	autoreconf -vfi
 	./configure
 	make
-	make install    #if neccesary prefix with sudo ldconfig        #not needed on windows, on linux sudo may be needed
+	make install    #if necessary prefix with sudo ldconfig        #not needed on windows, on linux sudo may be needed

 For dictionary development, use the --with-warnings option of configure.